microbiome/OMA/98_exercises.md

 3. List the information on samples available in colData with `names`.
 4. Visualize the colData with `View` and briefly look at the information stored in the different columns.
-3. Get the abundances of all features for a specific sample, such as `ID34`.
-You can access sample-specific abundances with `getAbundaceSample`, specifying the desired `sample_id` and `assay.type`.
+3. Get the abundances of all features for a specific sample, such as `ID34`, for an _assay_ of your choice.

 ### Feature information